FGRibreau/reflection/README.md

-# reflection
+# esreflection

-Just playing around with esprima & reflection...
+Just playing around with esprima & reflection in JavaScript...